sps-zone-1/site/README.md

 ## 0. Pull changes

  **Always make sure that your local copy is up to date before you start making your own changes!** By running `git status`, you can check if your local copy is up to date.
-You can then pull remote changes from Github by using `git pull` or `git pull origin main`.
+You can then pull remote changes from Github by using `git pull` or `git pull origin main` on the main repo, and each submodule.
+Alternatively, just use `./pull-updates.sh` !

 ## 1. Adding Pages